-- Community Impact Cash Grants are available to qualifying organizations within a 50 mile radius of Cisco major site communities including Bangalore, India; Boxborough, Massachusetts; Lawrenceville, Georgia; Research Triangle Park, North Carolina; Richardson, Texas; San Jose, California; Shanghai/Beijing, China; Toronto, Canada; and other Cisco locations that have significant employee engagement.
-The physical headquarters of the organization need not be within this radius, as long as an affiliate office operates and/or administers programs within the specified area.
+- Silicon Valley Impact Cash Grants are available to qualifying organizations within a 50 mile radius of Cisco's corporate headquarters in San Jose, California.
+The physical headquarters of the organization need not be within thia radius, as long as an affiliate office operates and/or administers programs within the specified area.

 - An organization's overhead is not to exceed 25 percent.
 (Organizations are occasionally exempt from this requirement; however, they must be exceptionally aligned with Cisco's values and criteria, and they must clearly explain and justify their overhead costs.
 Exemptions to the requirement on overhead expenses are determined on a case-by-case basis.)

 Cisco will not consider incomplete proposals or paper-based applications.
 All applications must be completed using our online application form.
-Proposals in the following areas are not eligible for a Community Impact Cash Grant.
+Proposals in the following areas are not eligible for a Silicon Valley Impact Cash Grant.

 - Multi-year grant support requests